Financial-Times/dotcom-reliability-kit/packages/serialize-error/README.md

 #### `SerializedError.statusCode`

 This is extracted from the `error.statusCode` property first, then the `error.status` property otherwise.
-These are always cast to a `Number` and this property defaults to `500`.
+These are always cast to a `Number` and this property defaults to `null`.

 #### `SerializedError.data`